What is a musical, the history of the musical

 In one consistently popular Soviet film, one of the characters uttered a phrase that in the near future, television will replace cinema, theater, and books.
 How erroneous and ridiculous this opinion seems to be in the 21st century, when musical theatrical performances acquired the status of a spectacular show capable of capturing the imagination of even the most demanding viewer!

-Watch the video: The History of Musical Theater (November 2024).
+Watch the video: The History of Musical Theater (December 2024).

 Leave Your Comment